By Marsha Laux, content specialist, AgMRC, Iowa State University, firstname.lastname@example.org.

 Egg production has changed to a more vertically integrated system over the last 45 years.
 The egg industry has exhibited the most dramatic change toward a more vertically integrated system, proportionately more than broiler and turkey production.

-According to the American Egg Board, there are presently 56 egg-producing companies with 1 million plus layers and 12 companies with greater than 5 million layers.
-There are approximately 178 egg-producing companies with flocks of 75,000 hens or more.
+According to the American Egg Board (2013), there are presently 59 egg-producing companies with 1 million plus layers and 16 companies with greater than 5 million layers.
+There are approximately 172 egg-producing companies with flocks of 75,000 hens or more.
 These companies represent about 95 percent of all layers in the United States.
 In 1987, there were around 2,500 operations.

 Egg exports consist of eggs for consumption, eggs for hatching and egg products for prepared and baked foods.
-During 2011 exports of U.S. eggs and egg products were valued at $434 million.
-The top markets were (in order): Canada, Japan, Mexico and Hong Kong.
-Canada purchased eggs and egg products valued at $74 million.
+During 2012 exports of U.S. eggs and egg products were valued at more than $503.5 million, a 16 percent rise from 2011.
+The top markets were (in order): Canada, Mexico, Japan and Hong Kong.
+Canada purchased eggs and egg products valued at nearly $84 million in 2012.
 (FAS)

-Canada and China are the top two suppliers of eggs and egg products imported into the United States.
-The total value of those imports was $41.8 million in 2011.
+Canada is the top supplier of eggs and egg products imported into the United States, followed by China and Taiwan.
+The total value of those imports was $42.9 million in 2012.
 (FAS)

 The Food Safety Inspection Service (FSIS) is responsible for administering a mandatory inspection program for egg products under the authority of the Egg Products Inspection Act of 1970.
 The Act and its associated regulations require that all commercial egg-breaking and egg-processing plants operate under continuous USDA supervision.

 Poultry litter and the associated disposal is also regulated by the Environmental Protection Agency.
 Groundwater protection issues are important considerations, as are odor and nuisance of poultry production facilities.
 State and local agencies are also involved with the enforcement of these regulations.